103 Energy Management with IoT

 Key Features

-• They Provide guidelines for energy modelling and performance-based design.
+• They offer guidelines for energy modeling and performance-based design.

 IEC 61970/61968 – Energy Management System Application Program Interface (EMS-API)

 They were Developed by the International Electrotechnical Commission (IEC).
-They Enhance the efficiency of energy management in the power sector.
-It promotes the adoption of standardized interfaces for energy management software.
+They enhance the efficiency of energy management in the power sector.
+It encourages the use of common, standardized interfaces for energy management software

 Key Features

-• It facilitates interoperability between different energy management systems.
+• It helps different energy management systems work together smoothly.

 CEN/CENELEC/ETSI – European Standards for Smart Grids

-The European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC), and the European Telecommunications Standards Institute (ETSI) have developed standards to support the development of smart grids.
-They Enhance energy management in the power distribution sector.
+The European Committee for Standardization (CEN) has created standards.
+The European Committee for Electrotechnical Standardization (CENELEC) has created standards.
+The European Telecommunications Standards Institute (ETSI) has also developed standards.
+These standards support the growth of smart grids and aim to improve energy management in the power distribution sector.

 Key Features

-• They Provide guidelines for the integration of renewable energy sources.
+• They support the integration of renewable energy sources, like solar and wind, into the grid.

 ISO 17741:2016

 This standard is a simple step in calculating energy savings in energy upgrade projects.
-It helps ensure that energy-saving efforts work as planned.
+It helps guarantee that energy-saving efforts work as planned.

 Key Features